tera-arise/arise/README.md

 script can then invoke something like
 `arise/cake -c Release --vendor vendor/vendor.proj`.

-Additionally, for the server daemon, an extra configuration file is required, named either `arised.staging.json` or `arised.production.json` depending on environment.
+Additionally, for the server daemons, an extra configuration file is required, named either `arised.staging.json` or `arised.production.json` depending on environment.
 The following is an example of a bare-bones production
 configuration: